iComputerfreak/FoundryWorldSwitcher/README.md

 #  Foundry World Switcher

 Available as a Docker Hub image at [icomputerfreak/foundry-world-switcher](https://hub.docker.com/r/icomputerfreak/foundry-world-switcher).
+Make sure to set the environment variable `TZ` inside the docker container to your timezone (e.g., `TZ=Europe/Berlin`), to avoid the scheduled bot messages being delivered at UTC time.

 This is a Discord bot written purely in Swift that allows one to change the currently active world on their [Foundry VTT](https://foundryvtt.com) server.
 The bot requires Foundry to be run in a [Pterodactyl](https://pterodactyl.io) server instance.